Cre5cend0/circle_of_fifths/README.md

 >>> During a practice routine, a guitarist need not take their hands off the guitar to get something everytime from the program.
 >>> Introducing a voice assistant MAC, who listens in background and accepts commands.
 Executes them in real time.
 No more convoluted if else statements.
-"A WIP."
+>>> Once Mac is ready, implementing that Assistant framework into the Interactor program here.

->>> Once Mac is ready, implementing that framework into the Interactor program here.
+ -- A WIP. --